 This problem can be lessened by finding the right product to make an open shower work.
-It important to realise that wet room walk in showers are wet wet wet.
-There is different degrees of how wet but always keep this in mind when getting a walk in open shower.
+It is important to realise that wet room walk-in showers are wet wet wet.
+There are different degrees of how wet but always keep this in mind when getting a walk-in open shower.

 One tip to help with the water getting out is using a Rain head– The rain head keeps the water in a more concentrated spot vs. sliding shower rail which shoots out the shower if pointed in the wrong direction.

 Heat will escape the shower making it colder – This is certainly a drawback since there is an opening in a shower without a door.
 This is not to say you will be freezing but you can’t keep the hot water on and steam up the shower like I may do time to time!

 It’s important to note that all our advice is general in nature and all bathrooms are unique so always speak to your local qualified tradesman for the best advice.
 At on the ball bathrooms we love feedback so let us know what you think with a comment below or if you are looking for a bathroom renovation quote and live in Perth, Western Australia contact us on 0419964678 or email us at firstname.lastname@example.org

 For More DIY TIPS For Renovating Your Bathroom Visit:

 Before and After Albums: Click Here

 Start Pinning and Putting Your Dream Bathroom Together: Click Here